Finding myself in the silence of the twilight

 I cherish this memory, along with many others, gathered in my lonely travels, for they keep reminding me of who I am.

-I hope you get to lose yourself, too, every now and then.
+I hope you get to lose yourself, too, now and then.
 Just a little.
 Just enough to find yourself again.

 The magic happens on the edge of the known.